lgblgblgb/BASIC-M6502/README.md

 * `m6502-orig.asm` - my "hand modified" version of the above, to easy the task of the converter script, which does not do a full automated conversion
 * `m6502-converted.asm` - the result assembly file from my conversion, which should be assembled with CA65
 * `converter.py` - my VERY ugly converter, under constant hacking and rewriting/experimenting - does a "half job", manual work is needed before (see above the comment on file `m6502-orig.asm`)
+* `cutter.py` - cuts the final binary, see the "in depth" section's "link" sub-section ...
+Quite unfortunate ...

 ## Assembly process